Estimated reading time: 4 minutes

 4. Review the terms of the business loan.

 You do not want to proceed with a business loan unless you thoroughly understand its terms.
 Take the time to read everything to ensure it is the best option for your business and budget.
-The last thing you want is to be tied up in a loan that has costs, fees, or restrictions that you were not aware of before applying.
+The last thing you want is to be tied up in a loan with costs, fees, or restrictions you were unaware of before applying.

 5. Submit your loan application.